kubukoz/spotify-next/README.md

 ./spotify-next --help
 ```

+## Build from source

-Or, if you want a fresh-out-of-the-oven version, you can build it from source:
+Alternatively, if you want a fresh-out-of-the-oven version, you can build it from source:

 1. `sbt stage`